 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when shares of the Fund are held in a taxable account.
-These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-For the fiscal period June 24, 2019 (commencement of operations) through April 30, 2020, the Fund's portfolio turnover rate was 20% of the average value of its portfolio.
+These costs, which are not reflected in annual fund operating expenses or in the Example above, affect the Fund's performance.
+For the fiscal year ended April 30, 2022, the Fund's portfolio turnover rate was 38% of the average value of its portfolio.